Why is Assessment Important?

 Dr. Tim Brophy, Director of Institutional Assessment at the University of Florida, has developed a guide to help faculty get the most out of their assessments.
 Topics covered in this comprehensive resource include:

 - Module 3: Writing Items for Quizzes and Tests

 - Module 5: Longitudinal Assessment of Student Learning

 - Module 6: Consensus-Based Approaches

 - Module 7: Navigating the UF Assessment System

 Dr. Brophy leads the Passport to Great Teaching-Creative Assessment Faculty Development Learning Community.
-The Creative Assessment Learning Community is an ongoing project of the University of Florida Office of Teaching Excellence.
+The Creative Assessment Learning Community is an ongoing project of the University of Florida Center for Teaching Excellence.